kubernetes/website/content/en/docs/concepts/overview/components.md

 When you deploy Kubernetes, you get a cluster.
 {{< glossary_definition term_id="cluster" length="all" prepend="A Kubernetes cluster consists of">}}

-This document outlines the various components you need to have a complete and working Kubernetes cluster.
+This document outlines the various components you need to have for a complete and working Kubernetes cluster.

 Here's the diagram of a Kubernetes cluster with all the components tied together.